vastorigins/vastorigins.github.io/docs/docs-docker/move-docker-data.md

 If everything works out, you can now delete the tar archive you created earlier `D:\docker-desktop-data.tar`.
 Please don't delete the `ext4.vhdx`, otherwise you would lose all your images and containers in docker.

-> NOTE: In case docker icon turns red in Docker Desktop
-> try to clear the docker cache which can be found in
-> Docker Desktop settings.
+> In case docker icon turns red in Docker Desktop, clear the docker cache which can be found in Docker Desktop settings.